Join us for a free breast cancer symposium.

 Meet our guest speakers

-Dr Sarat Chandarlapaty, MD, PhD, is a medical oncologist and a Laboratory Head at the...
+Dr Sarat Chandarlapaty, MD, PhD, is a medical oncologist and a Lab Head at...

 Memorial Sloan Kettering Cancer Center in New York.
 A major focus of his work has been to characterize the significance of alterations present in metastatic tumours that have progressed following targeted therapies such as antiestrogens or CDK4/6 inhibitors.